 I’m not sure there are many foods out there that are more synonymous with school lunch than tater tots.
 I actually think the vast majority of my lunches during my sophomore year of high school consisted of a bag of tater tots, a Mountain Dew, and an Oatmeal Cream Pie.
 Or maybe a Star Crunch, if I was feeling a little crazy.

 Nowadays, my diet has expanded a bit past deep-fried potatoes and Little Debbies.
-But sometimes, it’s fun to step back in time and try to make a classic junk food into something that fits better into a clean and healthy diet.
-Instead of deep-frying white potatoes, I baked up a flavorful sweet potato mixture.
-Sweet potatoes are one of nature’s greatest sources of vitamin A and by baking instead of frying, the tots get crunchy and tasty without the added fat and calories of oil.
+But sometimes, it’s fun to step back in time and try to make a classic junk food into something that fits better into a healthy eating style.
+Instead of deep-frying potatoes, I baked up a flavorful sweet potato mixture.

 These guys were so incredibly good.
 I honestly wasn’t expecting much, but the Panko outside gets all crunchy and crispy and the inside is soft, fluffy and sweet.
 The parmesan adds a really nice contrast to the sweet, earthy potatoes.
 We are big fans of these tots.